Novfensec/SAMPLE-KIVYMD-APP/README.md

 # SAMPLE-KIVYMD-APP
-The sample kivy adn kivymd app and apk conversion.
+The sample kivy and kivymd app to apk conversion.